UltraMessaging/mcs_demo/README.md

-This repository has a script and configuration files to demonstrate UM's automatic monitoring capability using the Monitoring Collector Service (MCS) and a modified version of the "lbmmon.java" example app.
+This repository has a script and configuration files to demonstrate UM's automatic monitoring capability using the Monitoring Collector Service (MCS).
+The script is designed to provide all the types of monitoring data from UM services and pub/sub applications.

+This repository also contains two enhancements to existing UM exmaple applications:
+* lbmmon.java - enhanced to understand SRS monitoring data.
+* umercv.c - enhanced to enable the use of a UM event queue.

+Finally, there is another demo under the sub-directory "json_print" that uses a user-written plug-in instead of the "sqlite" database.

 ## Prerequisits

 You must have the following:
 * Linux 64-bit system (reasonably recent).
 * UMP or UMQ version 6.15 or beyond.
-(Only need UMP for the demo because it demonstrates collecting Store daemon stats.)
+* DRO 6.15 or beyond.
 * Java JDK 9 or beyond.
 * sqlite (reasonably recent).
 * Optional: python (to run "peek.sh").